-You already know that recycling helps keep tons of waste out of our landfills.
-But did you know that recycling helps save energy, too?
+You already know that recycling keep tons of waste out of landfills.
+But did you know that recycling saves energy too?

 How can you help?

-You can keep doing good when you're buying things too.
-The next time you go to the store with your mom or dad, keep an eye out for products that say "Made from recycled..." on the package.
+You can keep doing good for our planet when you're buying things too.
+The next time you go to the store, keep an eye out for products that say "Made from recycled..." on the package.

 And one more earth-friendly tip: be sure look for products that don't have a lot of extra packaging.
-It takes a lot of extra energy to make shrink-wrap, bubble paper and Styrofoam peanuts - and most of it can't be recycled.
+It takes a lot of extra energy to make shrink-wrap, bubble paper and foam peanuts and most of it can't be recycled.